marcojetson/domingo/README.md

 ## Disclaimer

-This is not a serious project and I have no plans on maintaining it, don't use it
+This is not a serious project, don't use it